52North/sensorweb-server-helgoland-adapters/README.md

-# series-sos-proxy
+# helgoland-server
-A SOS proxy implementation of series rest API
+A Helgoland Server implementation of series rest API

 ## Credits

-The development of the 52°North SOS Proxy implementation was supported by several organizations and projects.
+The development of the 52°North Helgoland Server implementation was supported by several organizations and projects.
 Among other we would like to thank the following organisations and project

 | Project/Logo | Description |
 | :-------------: | :------------- |